The seventh annual London Improvathon presented by Extempore Theatre in association with Die Nasty and KPS for Park Theatre.

 Directed by Adam Meggido and Sean McCann (both from award-winning Showstopper The Improvised Musical and The School Of Night).
-Adam is one of only three people in the world to direct for fifty hours and this December he will attempt to set a new world record for longest continuous directing of improvisation in Toronto as leading Canadian theatre company Soulpepper produce a mammoth 55 hour show!
+Adam is one of only three people in the world to direct for fifty hours and this December he set a new world record for longest continuous directing of improvisation in Toronto in leading Canadian theatre company Soulpepper’s mammoth 55-hour show!

 How does it work?